πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 It runs faster

-A static local variable keeps its value between calls; the next invocation sees the previous value.
+A static local variable keeps its value between calls, so the next invocation sees the value from the previous one.

 Q3.
 Why is heavy use of global variables discouraged?